mikksexy/Data-Analytics-course-work/PowerBI.md

 # Extending the course work
-I started this project because I wanted to learn Power BI as it is very popular with enterprises.
+I started this project because I wanted to learn Power BI as it is very popular in the industry.
 Additionally, in order to get some hands-on experience with Microsoft's products, I decided to move my course work's database to Azure SQL server.

 My main objective was to create interactive dashboards for the operative SQL queries I had previously created.
 This proved to be a nice challenge as the the logic between the two is quite different.